North American Soccer League (2011–2017)

 The North American Soccer League (NASL) was a professional men's soccer league based in the United States.
 The league was named for, but had no connection to, the original North American Soccer League.
 The later NASL was founded in 2009, and began play in 2011 with eight teams.

 From 2013 through 2017, the NASL used a split-season schedule running from April to early November, with a four-week break in July.
 The spring and fall champions, along with the two teams with best combined spring/fall records met in a four-team single-elimination tournament known as The Championship.
 The winner of the final claimed the Soccer Bowl trophy.
 While there was no promotion and relegation with other leagues, former commissioner Bill Peterson repeatedly stated that the league had an interest in introducing promotion and relegation to the pyramid.

 During its seven seasons of play from 2011 to 2017, it was sanctioned by the United States Soccer Federation (U.S. Soccer) as a Division II league in the United States soccer league system.
-In 2017, the Division II status was made provisional, as the league was not meeting all of the sanctioning criteria.
-In 2018, U.S. Soccer denied the league Division II status for 2018, as the NASL had not demonstrated a plan for moving into compliance with required standards.
+In 2017, the Division II status was made provisional, as the league had consistently failed to meet the sanctioning criteria.
+In 2018, U.S. Soccer outright denied the league Division II status for 2018, as the NASL had not demonstrated a plan for moving into compliance with required standards.
 The league first postponed and then cancelled its 2018 season, pushing back its potential return to the 2020 season.
 Its member clubs folded or moved to other leagues, and the NASL effectively became defunct in November 2018.

-Overview
+Background

-The league had no official tie to the former NASL that operated from 1968 to early 1985.
-Several of the modern NASL teams, however, operated in cities where the former NASL had teams.
-In particular, the Fort Lauderdale Strikers, Tampa Bay Rowdies, and New York Cosmos clubs shared the same names and similar jersey designs as their original-NASL predecessors.
-The league had expressed its affinity to the earlier league, in fact inviting participation from their AGM Phil Woosnam, who wrote them a letter wishing their success in the new league.
+A top-division professional soccer league known as the North American Soccer League operated from 1968 to early 1985.
+The modern league used the same name and a similar logo but had no official ties to the original NASL.
+Several of the modern NASL teams, in particular the Fort Lauderdale Strikers, Tampa Bay Rowdies, and New York Cosmos, shared the same names and similar jersey designs as their original-NASL predecessors.
+The new league had expressed its affinity to the earlier one, in fact inviting participation from longtime NASL Commissioner Phil Woosnam, who wrote them a letter wishing their success in the new league.

-The NASL did not have a salary cap, limited active rosters to 30 players, and limited teams to seven foreign players.
-NASL teams occupied stadiums that were generally smaller than those of Major League Soccer.